teo-tsirpanis/Farkle/designs/7.0/grammar-file-format-spec.md

 This state machine contains `stateCount` entries of type `state_t` that specify the default transition for each state.
 The default transition of a state will be taken if the current input character is not matched by any edge.
 If it is zero, the tokenization process stops.

 If all states have a failing default transition, this state machine SHOULD be omitted to save space.

+### Deterministic Finite Automaton (DFA) group start states

+When the tokenizer is inside a group with the `AdvanceByCharacter` flag set, it used to repeatedly run the DFA at the start of each character, until it can match either the group's end token, or the start of a nested group.
+This is very inefficient, because it can lead to characters being processed multiple times.
+To improve this, we can add extra states to the DFA that will only match the tokens are looking for when inside a group, and start from there.

+This state machine contains `groupCount` entries of type `state_t` that are used according to the [group parsing algorithm](#parsing-groups).
+A group has a custom start state if its corresponding entry in this state machine is not equal to the DFA's regular start state.

+In order for parsers to know the precise start of a nested group, a custom group start state MUST NOT end up accepting a token symbol with the `GroupStart` flag set.

+In order for parsers to be able to extract the token that ended a group, a custom group start state for a group with the `KeepEndToken` flag set MUST NOT end up accepting the token symbol specified in the group's __End__ column.

+If tokenizing all groups starts at the DFA's regular start state, this state machine SHOULD be omitted to save space.

 ### LR(1) state machine